alanminko/iwls2022-ls-contest/README.md

 50-67 | Selected arithmetic functions with permuted inputs and dropped outputs 68-99 | 12-input 3-output neurons from [LogicNets project](https://github.com/Xilinx/logicnets)

-Further details about the benchmarks is not disclosed to the public because the next year's contest (IWLS 2023 Programming Contest) may reuse the current benchmarks and/or propose similar ones.
+Further details about the benchmarks is not disclosed to the public at this time because the next year's contest (IWLS 2023 Programming Contest) may reuse the current benchmarks and/or propose similar ones.

 The goal of the future contest is expected to be similar (synthesizing minimal circuits) while allowing for any two-input nodes (not only and-nodes, as in this year's contest).

-The details of the next year's contest (in particular, how two-input xor-nodes will be prepresented using the AIGER format, which only allows for two-input and-nodes) will be announced later.
+The details of the next year's contest (in particular, how two-input xor-nodes are saved in the AIGER format, which by default only allows for two-input and-nodes) will be announced later.
 This preliminary announcement it expected to motivate future participants to plan and prepare in advance.

 ---